 - COM Cares is a student organization that is open to all Purdue students and is charged with carrying out the winning project.

 - This service-oriented organization gives students the opportunity to impact their communities as they work alongside fellow civically-minded students.

-- Friday, April 19: Finalists Announced via Email
+- Friday, November 15: Semi-Finalists Announced via Email

 - Thursday, November 21 and Friday, November 22, 5:30 - 8 p.m.: Semi-Finalist Presentations in BRNG 1245

 - Thursday, December 5, 6:30 - 8:30 p.m.: Finalist Presentations and Winners Announced in WALC 1055